comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 Managing yourself is challenging enough, but imagine if each limb was its own person and the only way to control them is through an itemised daily schedule.
 Welcome to team planning.

-In this studio, we'll look at a simple but effective model of project planning for small teams, such as yours, and a tool, called *Trello* for managing your team.
+In this studio, we'll look at a simple but effective model of project planning for small teams, such as yours, and a tool, called **Github projects** for managing your team.

 ```{figure} ./figs/teamwork.jpg